benmvp/slides/2017/nodevember/why-react.md

 - But all this goodness comes at a cost
 - We basically are forced to have a modern build system that we must configure
 - And that's where some combo of Babel, Webpack, TypeScript, Rollup, etc. come in
-- Just wrapping up a transition from requirejs to Webpack 3
+- Frontend Platform team is wrapping up a transition from requirejs to Webpack 3
 - Chances are for production apps you already had _some_ sort of build system
-- Compile SASS -> CSS, minify & bundle JS, CoffeeScript, etc
+- Compile SASS -> CSS, minify & bundle JS, CoffeeScript, etc so not end of the world
-- But paying the upfront cost of the build system enables cool features: tree-shaking & code splitting
+- And by paying the upfront cost of the build system, it enables cool features: tree-shaking & code splitting

 /////